myselfusman/first-git-repo/README.md

 # first-git-repo
-This is my first Git repo fir practice only.
+This is my first Git repo for practice only.